 The evaporative emissions system

-The fuel cap is a critical part of a very complex evaporative emissions system.
+The fuel cap is a critical component in a very complex evaporative emissions system.
 Fuel systems produce fumes, as vapor.
 When we drive our automobiles, the vapors collect in the fuel tank.
 If we do not remove and destroy these fumes, they could enter the passenger compartment or the atmosphere.
 To prevent this, an evaporative emissions system contains, removes and disposes of the vapors.

 The main components of the EVAP system